EleutherAI/project-menu/README.md

 3. Also feel free to comment for any possible improvments in the existing design of experiments/ideas!

 4. Look through the closed ideas for the experiments with results.
+Upvote the first comment of the prs you deem significant!

-Another fun thing to try is to interpret the results given in the many open pull requests.
-(Comment your observations on the pull request)
+5. Another fun thing to try is to interpret the results given in the many open pull requests.
+(Comment your observations on the pull requests)

 ## For The Experimentalists